-Being a “Nevels” I played all sports growing up – baseball, softball, basketball, cross-country and track.
-Once I got to High School, I decided I wanted to further my career in basketball.
+Being a “Nevels,” I played all sports growing up – baseball, softball, basketball, cross-country and track.
+Once I got to high school, I decided I wanted to further my career in basketball.
 To this end, you could always find me in the gym shooting, dribbling, running and picking up games… it was a huge commitment of mine.
-During my senior year, I signed a “National Letter of Intent” and received a Full-Ride Scholarship to play in one of the nations most competitive leagues for D1 NJCAA.
-After 2 years, I was going to transfer to Austin,Texas to play for St. Edwards, but I realized that my love and passion for basketball switched from playing the game to wanting the tools and knowledge to enhance an athlete’s ability to play the game better.
-This is when I started my journey to becoming a Strength and Conditioning Coach to help other athletes succeed in their sport.
+During my senior year, I signed a “National Letter of Intent” and received a full-ride scholarship to play in one of the nation’s most competitive leagues for D1 NJCAA.
+After two years, I was going to transfer to Austin to play for St. Edwards, but I realized that my love and passion for basketball had switched from playing the game to wanting the tools and knowledge to enhance an athlete’s ability to play the game better.
+This is when I started my journey to becoming a Strength & Conditioning coach to help other athletes succeed in their sport.

-I quickly did research and sought out Collegiate Strength & Conditioning coaches I could work for.
-As eager as I was I reached out and emailed every big school around me to try and get my foot in the door.
-While patiently waiting for a responses, I was working as a Personal Trainer in Austin at the Frost Bank Tower and commuting back and forth from Austin to Belton finishing my Bachelors Degree at The University of Mary-Hardin Baylor in Exercise Physiology.
+I quickly did research and sought out collegiate Strength & Conditioning coaches I could work for.
+As eager as I was, I reached out and emailed every big school around me to try and get my foot in the door.
+While patiently waiting for responses, I was working as a Personal Trainer in Austin at the Frost Bank Tower and commuting back and forth from Austin to Belton, finishing my Bachelors Degree in Exercise Physiology at The University of Mary-Hardin Baylor.

-I eventually got an email back from the University of Texas’ Women’s Basketball Head Strength Coach, Shawn McPherson, asking me to go meet him at the facility.
+I eventually got an email back from the University of Texas’ Women’s Basketball Head Strength Coach, Shawn McPherson, asking me to meet him at the facility.
 From then on, it was game time!
-I spent 5 years at The University of Texas learning from the best in the Strength & Conditioning / Athletic Performance industry and working with different types of athletes and sports.
-Those years were some the toughest on me mentally, physically and financially, but it made me the Coach I am today.
+I spent five years at the University of Texas learning from the best in the Strength & Conditioning / Athletic Performance industry and working with different types of athletes and sports.
+Those years were some of the toughest on me mentally, physically and financially, but they made me the coach I am today.
 Those years showed me what it feels like to struggle for what you want.
 They taught me grit, toughness, relentlessness and how to seek out new knowledge.
-To be successful and reach your goal, you have to do things others will not, be willing to get uncomfortable and stay optimistic.
+To be successful and reach your goal, you have to do things others will not, be willing to get uncomfortable, and stay optimistic.

 Tell us about your current fitness goals and training: